 It would be hard to write about this topic without mentioning the #MeToo movement, which has brought up all sorts of questions regarding setting boundaries in dating (the Aziz Ansari allegations are just one example).
 It seems that now is as much a time as ever to begin laying down some ground rules with your dating partner or partners from the get-go (and we don’t only mean physical boundaries, either).
 And what about if you’re already in a relationship?
 Communication is key, and you should still broach the topic and have an honest conversation even if you’ve been together for a while.

 What Are Boundaries in Dating?

-Boundaries in dating are what a person's limits are in a relationship.
-They are what allow each person to maintain their needs, space, individuality, and health.
+Boundaries in dating are a person's limits in a relationship.
+They allow each person to maintain their needs, space, individuality, and health.

 Although we can always change our mind and some of our boundaries become more flexible when we get closer to someone, it’s key to start a relationship with clarity, says relationship psychotherapist Leslie Malchy.
 “A hand on the arm can be a welcome source of intimacy and comfort to one person or a privacy violation to another,” she explains.
 “Communicating what we need is a way of protecting ourselves in relationships and protecting others from the pain of hurting us.”

 Below we’ve rounded up the five healthy steps for setting boundaries in dating.
 Go on—it’s time to put yourself first.